Cockapoo Advice guide (Before you buy)

 Choose a puppy diet based on specific development needs.
 The less active Senior Cockapoos also have specific nutritional requirements.
 Consult your vet for dietary advice for your dog.

 The energy needs will depend on the size of the Cocker Spaniel Poodle Mix.
-As a general rule of thumb, each dog needs about 30 calories (K/cals) for every pound it weighs.
+As a general rule of thumb, each dog needs about 30 calories (K/cals) for every pound oe weighs.

 SizeCalories/day